maverick-334/maverick-334/README.md

 ## Description

+BRIEF CODE EXPLANATION

 This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.

-The contract contains mapping of addresses to balances that returns the token/coin balance.
+1-The contract contains mapping of addresses to balances that returns the token/coin balance.
 This program also contains use of functions to mint and burn tokens and it also contains a conditional statement to check the condition.This program basically contains all the basic things that are used in solidity to understand the basics.

-BRIEF CODE EXPLANATION
-1-The  mint function takes two parameters-  address and a value.
+2-The  mint function takes two parameters-  address and a value.
 The function then increases the total supply by that number and increases the balance of the address by that amount.

-2-The  burn function takes two parameters-  address and a value.
+3-The  burn function takes two parameters-  address and a value.
 The function then decreases the total supply by that number and decreases the balance of the address by that amount.

-3-The connditional statement (if ) checks if the input tokens entered by the user is lesserthan or equal to the balance of the tokens.If the condition is true then burn function takes place.
+4-The connditional statement (if ) checks if the input tokens entered by the user is lesserthan or equal to the balance of the tokens.If the condition is true then burn function takes place.

-4-When the address is  passed  with the balance , the balance returns the token balance. on clicking total balance also the token balance is showed.
+5-When the address is  passed  with the balance , the balance returns the token balance. on clicking total balance also the token balance is showed.
 ## Getting Started